Table of Contents

-Southern Sri Lanka (about Sri Lanka) is a Kanneliya is one of the well known natural attractions in southern Sri Lanka.
-It is the second most important rainforest in southern Sri Lanka after Sinharaja forest reserve.
+Southern Sri Lanka (about Sri Lanka) is a Kanneliya is one of the very unpopular natural attractions in Sri Lanka.
+It is the second most important rain forest in southern Sri Lanka after Sinharaja forest reserve.
 Kanneliya is declared as a man and biosphere forest reserve by UNESCO in 2004.
 Kanneliya spreads over 10,139 hectares (25,000 acres) in the southern wet-zone of the island.
-Kanneliya is only behind Sinharaja rainforest in terms of ecological value and the extent of the forest cover.
+Kanneliya is only behind Sinharaja rain forest in terms of ecological value and the extent of the forest cover.

-Kanneliya rainforest is one of the most important forests with the highest bio-diversity not only within Sri Lanka but also covering whole southern Asia.
-Kanneliya accommodates a large number of fauna and flora species and it is the home for many numbers of endemic flora species.
+Kanneliya harbours a large number of fauna and flora species and it is the home for many numbers of endemic flora species.
 Some of the trees and plants in Kanneliya are not to be found anywhere else in the world.
 Kanneliya is the main catchment area of the two biggest rivers, namely Gin Ganga and Nilwala, in southern Sri Lanka.

 After going through the several more kilometres you will find the second holiday home.
 Next to it in the direction of left, there is another narrow path directing you to a wooden bridge.
 After the bridge, you can see the beautiful “Anagimala Ella”.
 The area called “Messa Muduna” is followed by Anagimale Ella, where the travellers can see the typical rainforest environment, and this is the starting point of “Anagimale Ella”.

 The mountain known as “Lawalwaru” and “Kos Peliti” can be seen very clearly from Messa Muduna.
 There is a large number of places to visit in Kanneliya other than the places mentioned already.
 Kambili Kanda is considered as another important place to visit here.